 Set in a deep alcove of a limestone cliff is a five story dwelling which the Sinaguan people called home from about 1200 to about 1450 A.D.
 Standing about 100 feet above Beaver Creek, it is considered to be one of the best preserved cliff dwellings in the U.S. I'm not sure quite why I was more impressed with this over Tuzigoot or Palatki, maybe because this one was better preserved or seemingly larger, but it was a sight to behold!
 Access was by multiple ladders each taking you up one level (well in those days, they certainly weren't going to allow me to climb a ladder and be nosy!).

+The castle boasts 19 rooms and would have housed about 35 to 50 people.
 Here's the base of the large and colorful

 of about 80 feet, with a large canopy,